 Your husband did the Warrior Dash with you and you are both smiling so he obviously keeps himself in good enough shape to handle obstacle course racing.
 What does he do to stay in shape?

 Yes, he has been going to the gym since we began dating.
 I’d say he is pretty dedicated and makes it there five days out of the week.
 I’m not sure of the specific workouts he does while in the gym.
-I do know that when he is home he will lift weights in our basement, do cardio, stretch, run or jog through the neighborhood, and do pull ups.
+I do know that when he is home he lifts weights in our basement, does cardio, stretches, and runs.

 Okay, time to cause trouble then!
 Who can hold a dragon flag longer?
 You or him?